zms-publishing/ZMS/docs/develop_intro_en.md

 + VSCode theme & icons

 ### settings.json
-In our enviroment the only enty in [settings.json](https://github.com/zms-publishing/ZMS5/blob/master/.vscode/settings.json) tells VSCode where to expect the python executable.
+The only item in [settings.json](https://github.com/zms-publishing/ZMS5/blob/master/.vscode/settings.json) tells VSCode where to expect the python executable.
 This should be the one of the virtual python (and not the primary python installation)

 ### launch.json
-The file [launch.json](https://github.com/zms-publishing/ZMS5/blob/master/.vscode/launch.json) ist the most important config file bedause it tells VSCode how the Python extension will start the debugger.
+The file [launch.json](https://github.com/zms-publishing/ZMS5/blob/master/.vscode/launch.json) is the most important config file bedause it tells VSCode how the Python extension will start the debugger.
 So all relevant paths must be mentioned, especially the starting `programm` and the `env`ironment variables Zope needs for starting a Zope instance.
 The following example config file assumes that
-1. there is a user `zope` using the home folder as a location for the virtual python (`~/vpy3/`) and the zope instances (`~/instance/`)
+1. there is a user `zope` using the its home folder as a location for the virtual python (`~/vpy3/`) and the zope instances (`~/instance/`)
 2. the name of the Zope instance is `zms5_dev`
 3. the git-cloned code of Zope and ZMS are placed in a source folder called `~/src`